ringo/ringojs.org/site/get_started.md

 Change to the ringojs directory you just checked out and run ant with the "update" and "jar" target to fetch all dependencies and then build Ringo:

     $ ant update jar

-Ringo is now ready to use.

-## Ready to use

 See [First Steps](first_steps) for a short introduction on what you can do with Ringo or the [Documentation](documentation) page for an overview of all help resources.